Software engineering

 - written communication, to write reports and express ideas clearly

-- research, using different sources of information
+- research skills, using different sources of information

-- time-management, to manage competing demands and projects
+- time management, to manage competing demands and projects

-- problem-solving
+- problem-solving skills

-- project management
+- good project management ability

 - information technology across different applications